TZYSJTU/Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale/README.md

 # Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale
-This is the official implementation of the **AAAI 2021** accepted paper "**Sketch Generation with Drawing Process Guided by Vector Flow and Grayscale**".
+This is the official implementation of the **AAAI 2021: AAAI Conference on Artificial Intelligence** accepted paper "**Sketch Generation with Drawing Process Guided by Vector Flow and Grayscale**".
 Our Supplementary Material (PDF) is available at Baidu Netdisk (百度网盘) https://pan.baidu.com/s/1ZZEmpuPXRNBPvG0WHbbPKA.
 The extraction code (提取码) is `1234`.
 Here we give some instructions for running our code.
 ## Authors
 ### First Author